Marker Logo

 Erected 1978 by South Carolina Department of Archives and History.

-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: ArchitectureIndustry & Commerce.
+In addition, it is included in the South Carolina Historical Markers series list.

 Location.
 34° 0.422′ N, 81° 2.178′ W. Marker is in Columbia, South Carolina, in Richland County.
 It is in Midtown - Downtown.
-Marker is on Main Street north of Taylor Street, on the left when traveling north.
+It is on Main Street north of Taylor Street, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 1613 Main St, Columbia SC 29201, United States of America.
 Touch for directions.

 Paid Advertisement